 It’s worth noting that these industries don’t employ a lot of lawyers right now, accounting for less than 1% of employment in the legal profession.
 So how much do lawyers make in more crowded industries?
 Although the differences in paycheck aren’t that drastic, the medians don’t reach the $200,000 mark.

-Aside from industries and different fields of law, there’s another important factor affecting the salaries - geography.
-This relates to where you decide to practice law.
+Aside from industries and different fields of law, there’s another important factor affecting the salaries - location.
+This relates to where you decide to practice law, regardless of whether you're, say, an intellectual property attorney or one dealing with legal proceedings related to medical malpractice.

 Lawyer Salary by State